 So, the time has come to revamp your SEO efforts.
-Although building any links with the intention of boosting your site’s SEO is frowned upon according to Google’s Webmaster Guidelines, there is a white hat way of doing it.
+Although building any links with the intention of boosting your site’s SEO is frowned upon according to Google Search Essentials, there is a white hat way of doing it.
 With more and more SEO agencies coming forward and claiming they have the white hat techniques you need, it’s necessary to take a step back and properly vet an agency and the services they use.

 Since white hat link building is an absolutely necessary practice in any SEO campaign, it’s crucial to properly vet any white hat link building service.
 Whether your SEO team is in-house or part of a hired agency, the link building services used need to be vetted for white hat techniques that will drive organic traffic to your site while properly boosting your site’s authority.
 To make the process of finding a great white hat link building service effective and easy, we’ve got five questions for vetting a potential white hat link building service.
 Take a look below to keep you from deep link building contemplation!